mfrancza/jwt-revocation-manager/README.md

 * JRM_DATA_STORE_USER - the user to authenticate to the datastore as
 * JRM_DATA_STORE_PASSWORD - the password for the user

+## Initializing the Application

+To initialize the data store, set JRM_INITIALIZE when running the application.
+Only a single instance should be started this way.

 ## Calling the Management API

 Currently, there is no official client library or user interface, but a postman collection documenting the API is included in the postman directory.